 First Appearance: Startling Comics # 10 (September 1941).
 His final Golden Age appearance came in 1949.

-Powers: Wearing the cloak revealed to him by his ghostly ancestor gives the Fighting Yank superhuman strength, the power of flight and invulnerability, at least to the extent that it covers his body.
-The exposed flesh of the hands and face are vulnerable to harm.
+Powers: Wearing the cloak revealed to him by his ghostly ancestor gives the Fighting Yank superhuman strength, a degree of invulnerability, and the power to run over 60 miles per hour.
 His fiance Joan Farwell shared the secret of his dual identity in a TERRIFIC bit where she told our hero that a mere domino mask was not good enough to conceal his identity from her.
 Joan spoke for generations of comic book fans.

 Comment: In addition to the Fighting Yank, Nedor Comics also produced other patriotic superheroes for the World War Two era.
 They had different origins but had the same powers as the Fighting Yank: superhuman strength, flight and invulnerability making them so similar they’re not worth examining individually.
 Those other heroes were the American Crusader and the American Eagle.